 A simple majority vote of teachers in the union will make it official.
-Teachers will vote on the agreement March 3 through March 5, said Edith Salvatore, the teacher association president.
-"Obviously, we hope that it will be considerably higher and represents a consensus among staff," she said.
+Edith Salvatore, the teacher association president, said the union would vote from March 3 to March 5 on the agreement (after The Almanac's Wednesday press deadline).
+"Obviously, we hope that it will be considerably higher and represents a consensus among staff," Salvatore said.

 With social distancing requirements, classrooms can hold an average of 10 to 12 students, according to the district.

-The decision also comes after a coalition of over 100 students, parents and teachers rallied at the district office pleading with the district to resume in-person instruction on Tuesday.
-State Sen. Josh Becker, D-Menlo Park, also called for schools to reopen once the county entered the red tier on Tuesday.
+The decision also comes after a coalition of over 100 students, parents and teachers rallied at the district office on Feb.
+23, calling on the district to resume in-person instruction.
+State Sen. Josh Becker, D-Menlo Park, also called for schools to reopen once the county entered the red tier on the same day.

 The district will spend a few weeks planning out details of the reopening, said Interim Superintendent Crystal Leach at the meeting.
-The district will resubmit its reopening plan to the County Office of Education on March 1, she said.
+The district resubmitted its reopening plan to the county Office of Education on March 1, she said.
 Students would not spend time on campus during a typical Monday through Friday schedule, she noted.
-The district has chosen to adopt a concurrent learning model, known by many as "zoomers and roomers," which means some students would be learning from in the classrooms, while others would be Zooming into classes from home.
+The district has chosen to adopt a concurrent learning model, known by many as "Zoomers and roomers," which means some students would be learning from in the classrooms, while others would be Zooming into classes from home.

 Ventilation upgrades on campuses have nearly been completed, Leach said.